jmorabaiz/jmorabaiz/README.md

 ## Hi there 👋 my name is Juan Martín, I'm a Python Developer!

-🎓 I studied Software Engineering in college
+🎓 I studied Software Engineering

 📈 Data Scientist in progress